 Like anyone, people with epilepsy love holidays!
 Escaping for some sun is what I like.
 However, it can be a time where seizures are heightened depending on triggers.
 For an example, one of mine is dehydration.
 The sun dehydrates the body so it’s vital I stay hydrated.

 I went on a family holiday to Greece and not long after I turned 18 so I was also legal to drink.
 However, unlike many other 18 year olds I had other things to think about.
 We weren’t going to stop for breakfast one day, and just go straight to the beach, I couldn’t wait because I’m such a water baby and love being in the sea.
 In the end we decided to stop for breakfast and within 15 minutes I had a tonic clonic seizure.
-If we hadn’t stopped for breakfast, it’s more than likely would have been in the sea which could have been fatal.
+If we hadn’t stopped for breakfast, it’s more than likely we would have been in the sea which could have been fatal.

 My advice for a holiday is to just ensure everyone you're going with is aware of your epilepsy and everything that comes with it